adriankobras/diffusion_model_from_scratch/README.md

 # diffusion model from scratch

-This repository contains a diffusion model from scratch that is trained on images of Pokemon.
-The image size (28x28) is relatively small so that the model can be trained on a laptop.
+This repository contains a diffusion model from scratch, trained on images of Pokemon.
+The image size (28x28) is relatively small, so the model can be trained on a laptop.

 | Training data             |  Model output |
 :-------------------------:|:-------------------------: